gmarkall/nbep-7/README.md

         self._memory_manager.reset()
 ```

+The `_memory_manager` member is initialised when the context is prepared for
+first use, by constrcuting the class that is currently set as the memory manager
+(see `set_memory_manager` in the next section).

 The `memunpin` method has never been implemented (it presently raises a
 `NotImplementedError`) and is arguably un-needed - pinned memory is immediately
 unpinned by its finalizer, and unpinning before a finalizer runs would